secar600/secar-documents/source/extended_gas_target.rst

 ~~~~~~
 - Alarms are specified in the Alarm Change Request system under "Overpressure alarms for JENSA Target GHS" - for example request `ACR23-224<https://portal.frib.msu.edu/sites/engineering/Lists/Alarm%20Change%20Request/Item/displayifs.aspx?List=491f79dc-271a-4918-a164-7f85fbc1dfda&ID=270&Source=https%3a//portal.frib.msu.edu/sites/engineering/Lists/Alarm%2520Change%2520Request/AllRequests.aspx%23InplviewHash267afa80-5559-4303-9e5a-d7031424550a%3D&ContentTypeId=0x0100D709E523E131A14B9A5CE9D80DA591E7>`_

-[These are from Kiana]
 - A voice alarm will be triggered in the FRIB control room if the oxygen level in the system reaches :math:`0.4\%`.
-- A standard Phoebus alarm will be triggered if the oxygen level in the system reaches :math:`0.04\%`.
+- A standard Phoebus alarm will be triggered if the oxygen level in the system reaches :math:`0.1\%`.

 [Add list of Alarms and instructions for setting values]
 [Add description of what happens when an alarim is triggered - red edge around displayed value in GHS; when is controlroom voice alarm enabled? procedure?]